Deadlineem/WorldTV/README.md

 What channels does it have?
 For a list of channels, I'd advise going to iptv-orgs repositories and checking the channels EPG listed @ https://github.com/iptv-org/epg

+Why does the right list say "INVALID/UNNAMED/UNWORKING Channels"?
+Because those channels were not named anything from iptv-org's stream.json file, since they didnt have names, we arent sure what they are so we separated everything unnamed from the named ones.
+They may not actually be broken.

 Can I get an updated list of channels?
 YES!!!
 Go to https://kaos-inc.ga/dev/streams and copy the working/named list or the unnamed list.
 As far as im aware, 90% if not more of these channels are working.